cauldron-lang/cauldron/README.md

 ```

 ### Modules
-- The module system is simple and directory based.
+- The module system is namespace and directory based.
 Example program structure
 ```
 - bin
 -- main.cld
 - lib
 -- math.cld
 ```
-- Exporting is performed by passing exported variables to the builtin `export` function in a map.
-Calling `export` multiple times in a file is an error.
+- Exporting is performed by passing variables to the builtin `export` function.
+Calling `export` multiple times in a file will overwrite the exported value.
 Contents of `lib/math.cld`:
 ```
 add = fn(a, b) { a + b};
 subtract = fn(a, b) { a - b };

 export({ add: add, subtract: subtract });
 ```
-- The return value of the `import` function is always a map of the .
+- The return value of the `import` function is always the argument passed to the corresponding files `export`.
 Relative import of `lib/math.cld` from within `bin/main.cld`:
 ```
-math = import("../lib/math.cld");
+math = import("../lib/math");

 print(math.add(1, 1));
 ```
+- Modules can also be imported and exported prefixed by namespaces.
+As an example, Cauldron ships with many built-in functions that can be accessed at the "bifs" namespace, e.g. `io = import("bifs:io");`.
+Currently only the `"bifs"` namespace exists.

 ### BIFs: Built-in Functions
 Cauldron has several BIF modules at various levels of abstraction to provide utilities to the language.
 Modules imported from the BIF do not require a relative or absolute file path.

 #### io
-The `io` module provides a high level abstraction over program input and output.
+The `bifs:io` module provides a high level abstraction over program input and output.
 Some examples include:
-- Import the `io` module.
+- Import the `bifs:io` module.
 ```
-io = import("io");
+io = import("bifs:io");
 ```
 - Write to stdout
 ```